Virginia Council of Churches

 The Virginia Council of Churches is the oldest ecumenical body in the Commonwealth, representing thirty seven governing bodies of eighteen Orthodox, Catholic, and Protestant denominations.
 As we work together as Christian communions, we build Christian Unity; as we work together with persons of other faiths, we build human community.

-68th Annual Meeting of the Virginia Council of Churches
+Order Commission of the World Council of Churches and the Vatican

 End Solitary Confinement